CelestianGC/FG--AD-D-Rules-Core-Importer/readme.md

 * Create a new campaign.
 * Start the campaign.
 Once loaded type /save, then close FG.

-* Open the create xml file (in the example above, phb.xml) -Select ALL the text in the XML file and "copy" -close file
+* Open the created xml file created by corebook-html.pl (in the example above, phb.xml)
+* Select ALL the text in the XML file and "copy"
+* close file

-* Open up the db.xml file in the newly created campaign's directory -below the "</calendar>" paste the text from phb.xml -save the db.xml and close file.
+* Open up the db.xml file in the newly created campaign's directory
+* below the "</calendar>" paste the text from phb.xml
+* save the db.xml and close file.

 * Start the campaign again and look in your "Story" selection.
-  -I export that into a module (/export and select Story) and then use the module in other campaigns.
+* I export that into a module (/export and select Story) and then use the module in other campaigns.
 Keep this one for just updating the module.

 More documentation to follow.